AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md

 * Expenses
 * Billing records

-You can add a custom form only to the type of object for which the form was created.
+You can add a custom form only to the types of objects for which the form was created.

 ## Access requirements